 How to Make a Pillowcase - Step by Step Instructions

 Here are the instructions for how to sew a pillowcase:

 Step 1: Prepare the Trim

 Press your trim in half lengthwise with the WRONG sides together matching the long raw edges.

 Layer your main and border pieces with RIGHT sides together with the trim sandwiched in between.
-(You will be matching the 43 inch (109cm) side of each piece.)

 Make sure the border is on the bottom layer as this will make the next step easier.
 Pin along the top raw edge so the pieces don’t move.